gitforwork2/gitforwork.github.io/_posts/2015-04-02-Tracking-Allan-Mecham-DNOW.md

 Instead of being greedy, it is shutting shop.

 Overall, While DNOW's seems to be in an advantageous position, its stock has fallen from 35$ to 21$ along with the industry.
-If Mecham sees the same way he could have averaged down, if not he might have decided to sell cutting down the losses.
+If Mecham has seen value at 30$, at 21$ he should have loaded more, if not he might have decided to sell cutting down the losses.
 Awaiting 2015 Q1 disclosure.